pystardust/ani-cli/Home.md

 Welcome to the ani-cli wiki!

-Ani-cli is a cli tool that scrapes Gogoanime and play's the anime locally on MPV(default) or VLC.
+ani-cli is a cli tool that scrapes Gogoanime and play's the anime locally on MPV (default) or VLC.

 # Table of Contents
 - [Flags](#Flags)